jchiatt/react-chaos/README.md

 - Add tests [In Progress]
 - Support chaos levels on a per-component basis [In Progress]
 - Support custom chaos messages on a per-component basis [In Progress]
+- Support wrapping wrapping each immediate child once but specifying a different chaos level for each.
+[In Progress]
 - Support components that return functions
 - Support nested components
 - Performance improvements